 An aging population, increasing prevalence of chronic diseases, and the global COVID-19 pandemic have intensified demand for more healthcare.
 However, the health budget is very limited and mobilizing new resources is a difficult challenge.
 Now more than ever, the Latin American and Caribbean region needs to spend smarter on health.
 This report presents key concepts, tools, and strategies for making smarter health spending decisions, and guides readers to resources that provide practical examples and detailed explanations.

-TWO PAGER More health per peso invested: potential benefits of improving efficiency in health spending
+Two pager: More health per peso invested: potential benefits of improving efficiency in health spending

 Breves